slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Hints:

-- When you sell your ability to deliver results nobody asks about your skillset.
-When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
+- When you sell results, nobody asks about your skillset.
+When you sell time, you must fit a predefined role someone already knows they need.
 - Rich people get paid by project and pay by the hour.
-- The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
-Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.
+- The boss wants the most sophisticated talent for the least pay.
+Every penny spent and every second of your life not claimed is a failure in his eyes.

 > *"Salaried people are just stepparents.
 They can be good stepparents but it never matches the biological."
 -- Nassim Taleb [1960]*